 Railfanning in Ohio

-The Marietta and Cincinnati Railroad (M&C) is a defunct railroad that connected Cincnnnati, Ohio to Parkersburg, West Virginia.
-Through acquisitions during the 1800s, the M&C commanded over 270 miles of railroad, from Cincinnati to Marietta and south to Portsmouth and Hillsboro.
-The line was later absorbed into the Baltimore & Ohio Southwestern, and some of the route has been dismantled.
+The Marietta and Cincinnati Railroad (M&C), a defunct railroad connecting Cincinnati, Ohio, to Parkersburg, West Virginia, is a focal point.
+Through a series of acquisitions during the 19th century, the M&C amassed a network spanning over 270 miles, stretching from Cincinnati to Marietta and southward to Portsmouth and Hillsboro.
+Eventually, the line was absorbed into the Baltimore & Ohio Southwestern, and portions of its route have since been dismantled.

-The M&C was chartered on March 8, 1845 as the Belpre and Cincinnati Railroad (B&C) to connect to either to Parkersburgh, Virginia, or Harmer, Ohio in Washington County.
-The route west would be through the Hocking Valley via Athens or Chillicothe, to some point on the Little Miami Railroad between Plainville in Hamilton County and the mouth of Obanon Creek in Clermont County near Cincinnati.
+Chartered on March 8, 1845, as the Belpre and Cincinnati Railroad (B&C), the M&C was initially conceived to establish a connection between Parkersburgh, Virginia, or Harmer, Ohio, in Washington County.
+The proposed western route would traverse the Hocking Valley via Athens or Chillicothe, ultimately reaching a point on the Little Miami Railroad between Plainville in Hamilton County and the mouth of Obanon Creek in Clermont County, near Cincinnati.

-Construction began in the spring of 1851 and the 173-mile line opened from Harmar to the Little Miami Railroad at Loveland in 1857.
-The M&C/B&O SW absorbed through acquisitions, the Hillsboro and Cincinnati, the Ohio and Mississippi, the Union Railroad, the Columbus and Cincinnati Midland and the Scioto and Hocking Valley.
+Construction commenced in the spring of 1851, and by 1857, the 173-mile line had been completed, spanning from Harmar to the Little Miami Railroad at Loveland.
+Through acquisitions, the M&C/B&O SW absorbed several other railroads, including the Hillsboro and Cincinnati, the Ohio and Mississippi, the Union Railroad, the Columbus and Cincinnati Midland, and the Scioto and Hocking Valley.

-In 1985, the last through train was moved between Greenfield and Parkersburg.
-Soon after, the tracks were removed between Greenfield and Athens.
-The tracks through Athens and eastward to Parkersburg remained in place due to rumored coal trains that were to be needed along the Ohio River.
-But the increase in traffic never occurred, and the line from Athens east was dismantled in November 1991.
-Through CSX traffic is routed either north at Willard or south through Huntington, West Virginia.
+In 1985, the last through train operated between Greenfield and Parkersburg.
+Shortly thereafter, the tracks were removed between Greenfield and Athens.
+While the tracks through Athens and eastward to Parkersburg remained intact due to anticipated coal train traffic along the Ohio River, the expected increase in traffic never materialized, leading to the dismantling of the line from Athens east in November 1991.
+Currently, CSX traffic is routed either northward at Willard or southward through Huntington, West Virginia.

-Other updates include the addition of several photographs of the Little Miami Railroad from the Pendleton Yards to Loveland.
+Complementing these updates are several photographs of the Little Miami Railroad, spanning from the Pendleton Yards to Loveland.

-The Cincinnati & Muskingum Valley connected the cities of Morrow, Wilmington, Washington Court House, Circleville, Zanesville and Trinway in Ohio.
-The C&MV was incorporated in 1851, and was completed from Morrow to Zanesville by 1856.
-It foreclosed only seven years later, and reorganized into the Cincinnati & Zanesville.
-In 1870, the Pennsylvania Railroad (PRR) took control over the C&MV, and extended the railroad to Trinway.
-In 1911, the C&MV consolidated into the Cleveland, Akron & Cincinnati Railroad (CA&C).
-In 1924, the Zanesville Division was absorbed by the PRR Cincinnati Division, which consolidated into the Pittsburgh, Ohio & Detroit Railroad one year later.
+The Cincinnati & Muskingum Valley, another subject of this update, connected the cities of Morrow, Wilmington, Washington Court House, Circleville, Zanesville, and Trinway in Ohio.
+Incorporated in 1851, the C&MV was completed from Morrow to Zanesville by 1856.
+However, it fell into foreclosure merely seven years later and reorganized as the Cincinnati & Zanesville.
+In 1870, the Pennsylvania Railroad (PRR) gained control over the C&MV and extended the railroad to Trinway.
+In 1911, the C&MV consolidated into the Cleveland, Akron & Cincinnati Railroad (CA&C), and in 1924, the Zanesville Division was absorbed by the PRR Cincinnati Division, which subsequently merged into the Pittsburgh, Ohio & Detroit Railroad a year later.

-By 1968, the line had become the Morrow Branch, Zanesville Branch, and Twinway Branch of the Pennsylvania Central Columbus Division.
+By 1968, the line had become known as the Morrow Branch, Zanesville Branch, and Twinway Branch of the Pennsylvania Central Columbus Division.

-The line west of Wilmington was dismantled in 1976 when the connecting line, the Little Miami, part of the Pennsylvania’s Cincinnati & Xenia Branch, Cincinnati Division, was abandoned.
+The section west of Wilmington was dismantled in 1976 when the connecting line, the Little Miami, part of the Pennsylvania’s Cincinnati & Xenia Branch, Cincinnati Division, was abandoned.

 6 Comments